JAndrassy/ArduinoOTA/README.md

 ## nRF5 support

-Note: Only nRF51 was tested for now

-If SoftDevice is not used, the sketch is written from address 0.
-For write to address 0 the sketch must be compiled with -fno-delete-null-pointer-checks.

 For SD card update use [SDUnRF5 library](https://github.com/jandrassy/SDUnRF5).

 To use remote upload from IDE with SDStorage or InternalStorage, copy platform.local.txt from extras/nRF5 folder, next to platform.txt in the nRF5 boards package.
 You can find the location of boards packages in Arduino IDE Preferences as the location of the preferences.txt file at the bottom of the Preferences dialog.
 It is clickable and opens the folder.
 There find the boards package in packages folder.

+If SoftDevice is not used, the sketch is written from address 0.
+For write to address 0 the sketch must be compiled with -fno-delete-null-pointer-checks.
+The setting is in extras/nRF5/platform.local.txt.

 If you use SoftDevice, stop BLE before applying update.
 Use `ArduinoOTA.beforeApply` to register a callback function.
 For example in setup `ArduinoOTA.beforeApply(shutdown);` and add the function to to sketch: